29 +1 Fibromyalgia-Friendly Exercises to Get You Moving Again

 24- Water fitness

-Water fitness is one of the most challenging low impact exercises.
-Let me rephrase: aquatic exercising is a wonderful low impact exercise, but it allows you to move a lot easier than on land.
+Water fitness is one of the most challenging, low-impact exercises.
+Let me rephrase: aquatic exercise is a wonderful, low-impact exercise, but it allows you to move much easier than on land.
 What does that mean for Fibro Warriors?

 Well, you get to move your body without exerting yourself.
 So why is it challenging?
-Simply because you have to be aware of your limits so as to not hurt the next day, yet your entire body feels different in the water.
-Make sure to take it easy the first few times and only increase the intensity of your workout gradually.
+Simply because you have to be aware of your limits so as not to hurt the next day, yet your entire body feels different in the water.
+Make sure to take it easy the first few times and only gradually increase the intensity of your workout.

 25- Rollerblading

-I’ve got nothing much to say about rollerblading, except that I just can’t do it.
+I’ve got nothing much to say about rollerblading except that I just can’t do it.
 I have zero balance, and moving objects don’t agree with me.
-With that said, it made the list because it definitely fits the definition of low impact exercise.
+That said, it made the list because it fits the definition of low-impact exercise.
 So, yep.
 That’s all I’ve got.

 26- Schuss!